 Manufactured Stone Veneer

 This is yet another project that instantly boosts curb appeal and makes your home a more inviting place to return to.
-Stone veneer looks the same as pricier options and puts less stress on your foundation than real stone.
+The stone veneer looks the same as the pricier options and puts less stress on your foundation than real stone.

 When the time comes to replace a roof, upgrading can mean peace of mind for years to come.